ruggeri/tech-notes/randos/bicycles/my-bicycle-specifications.md

 - Chain
   - I am running a KMC 9 speed chain.
   - I use a 9-speed KMC Missing Link.
+  - BTW, Shimano claim that you should use a 9 speed chain with the Alfine rear cog.
+That implies it is a 3/32 sprocket.
+Thus I'm using the right chain.
 - I have an Shimano Alfine 8 internal gear hub.
   - The lowest gear in the hub has a ratio 0.53:1.
   - The highest gear you have a gear ratio of 1.62:1.